JankariTech/blog/src/assets/Locust/locust-03.md

 Authorization: Basic YWRtaW46YWRtaW4=
 ```

 locust got those cookies from the first `GET` request we have sent as the specific ownCloud user, and it has kept them for all future requests.
-Generally that is a good thing, but ownCloud now ignores the Authorization header and uses the cookies to authenticate.
+Generally, that is a good thing, but ownCloud now ignores the Authorization header and uses the cookies to authenticate.
 So we effectively authenticate as the specific ownCloud user e.g. `locust0` and that user has no privilege to delete itself.

 I could not find a way to clear the session, so we need a new one.
 For that change the `on_stop` function to: